 - application form with declarations

-- · national criminal history check consent form, and
+- private interests declaration form, and

-- declaration of private interest form.
+- national criminal history check consent form.

-Information for potential candidates
+Information for potential applicants

-Applications are sought from suitably qualified and experienced persons interested in being appointed, as a member of a state, territory or regional board of a National Board under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
+Expressions of interest are sought from suitably qualified and experienced persons to be appointed as a member of a National Board under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
+Appointments are made by the Australian Health Workforce Ministerial Council (the Ministerial Council).